TheIoTLearningInitiative/InternetOfThingsSensors/documentation/documentation/I2C.md

 ---

-**Answer:** the value for those 3 register is 0x00, to read the the dump we use the numbers from the left and the top like if they were coordinates, the sum of hose value is equal to the register you want to read. i.e, taking the blue cirles we have  <font color='blue'>0x00</font> + <font color='blue'>0x04</font> = 0x04,  so the register 0x04 has the value <font color='red'>0x00</font> (red circle).
+**Answer:** the value for those 3 register is 0x00, to read the the dump we use the numbers from the left and the top like if they were coordinates, the sum of those values is equal to the register you want to read. i.e, taking the blue cirles we have  <font color='blue'>0x00</font> + <font color='blue'>0x04</font> = 0x04,  so the register 0x04 has the value <font color='red'>0x00</font> (red circle).

 ![](https://raw.githubusercontent.com/TheIoTLearningInitiative/InternetOfThingsSensors/master/images/dump.png)